lavaldi/graphql-talk/README.md

 # GraphQL Talk

-Presentación de GraphQL para Orbis Ventures.
+Slides for GraphQL to Orbis Ventures.